2 in 1 Fat Boy Scriber

 When using the 2 in 1 fat boy for door fitting the marking wheel should be somewhere near parallel to the scriber base.

-With no washers added set the holder 6mm from the front of the steel plate.
+With no washers added set the cutting wheel 6mm from the front of the steel plate.
 The wheel is parallel to the base in this position with a 1mm gap between the base of the scriber and the marking wheel.
 Tighten the holder thumb screw and pivot bolt so that nothing can move.

 You then add 0.5mm washers between the brass spacer and tool holder to give the desired gap around the door.

-Making the marking wheel holder more visable
+Making the marking wheel holder scribe line more visable

 This diagram shows you how to position the marking wheel for door fitting.

-Once the wheel is set 6mm back from the front of the stainless steel plate the wheel is parallel to the scriber base and there is automatically a 1mm gap between the base of the scriber and the marking wheel (this means the line scored will be at right angles to the face of the door components).
+Once the wheel is set 6mm back from the front of the stainless steel plate the wheel is parallel to the scriber base and there is automatically a 1mm gap between the base of the scriber and the cutting wheel (this means the line scored will be at right angles to the face of the door components).

 Lock the tool holder and pivot bolt in this position and add washers between the brass spacer and tool holder to get the desired gap you want around the door.